SonicField/sonic-field-video/src/ffmpeg_scripts/luts/README.txt

 video.
 Nevertheless, be warned that smpte2084 has a wider luminance range than flog so if the incoming video take 100% of the flog range the resulting smpte2084 video migh have too much constrast.

+So far, ingesting with the remap and then tweaking in grading seems to work the best so I am minded to leave as is.

 boost-highs
 ===========

 Add a knee to brigh up highlights.
 This can brighten up a dull video but can easily be overdone and works best is mixed with  drop is stop as well.

+Another, more flexible approach is just to use the effect_curves.sh script and bend the curve in any way you want.

 reduce-x
 ========